General

 If you add to many mintV1

-instructions into a transaction you will recieve a Transaction too large
+instructions into a transaction you will receive a Transaction too large

 error.
 The function builder.fitsInOneTransaction(umi)